 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega discusses how helpful death certificates can be for your family history research, and suggests places where death certificates can be found.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Most likely one of the first family history documents you learned about was a death certificate.
 In the best of cases a death certificate reports on the death of an ancestor and provides clues to their life.
 As with any document, it’s important to understand how to find what you need and what it’s telling you.

 Why Death Certificates?

 Researching your ancestor’s death should be one of the first to-dos on your genealogical checklist.
 Why?
 In family history research, always start your research with the most recent event (the ancestor’s death) and work backward through their life.
 After you find your ancestor’s death date, work on proving their children’s relationship to them, next find the marriage record, then connect your ancestor to their own parents.

 Death certificates are relatively more recent documents, depending on where you are researching, so one may not have been produced for your ancestor’s death.
 But it’s important to gather the ones that are available and analyze the information they provide.

 The First Resource, but Not Necessarily the Most Accurate